top of page

 Contrasting fabrics

 Interior design is all about balance.
 Contrast is a powerful tool to add depth and interest to a space.
-Think for example of a sofa.
+Think, for example, of a sofa.
 Who doesn't like throw pillows or a nice plaid?
 If you're like me, you can't have enough of them.
 And why?
 Because they are the cherry on the cake, they dress up the sofa and add this feeling of cosiness.
 They make you want to crawl up onto the sofa and chill.

 Moody living room corner with occasional chair